MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 7. Click Create.
 This action will create a file server in a few minutes.

-8. Wait until the file server status shows ‘FSS Configured’, and then the system is ready for downloads.
+    This will take some time.
+Please wait until the file server status shows ‘FSS Configured’, and then the system will be ready for downloads.